uml2prov/uml2prov/README.md

 1. Download the latest release of AspectJ from[https://www.eclipse.org/aspectj/downloads.php](https://www.eclipse.org/aspectj/downloads.php)
 2. The .jar files should not be unzipped as they are self-extracting Java-based GUI installers.
 On many systems they can be run directly by selecting "Open this file from its current location" or by double-clicking the downloaded file.
 3. When the automatic installation process is completed, we recommend:
 	1. Add `<installation_folder>/lib/aspectjrt.jar` to your CLASSPATH.
 This jar contains classes required by any program compiled with the _ajc_ compiler.
-  2. Modify your PATH to include `<installation_folder>/bin`.
+	2. Modify your PATH system variable to include `<installation_folder>/bin`.
 This will make it easier to run _ajc_.

 #### Use AspectJ to instrument the application